Flying Horse, Colorado Springs, CO Violent Crime Rates and Maps

 More cost data

-The D- grade indicates that the rate of violent crime is much higher than that of the average US neighborhood.
-Flying Horse ranks in the 10th percentile for safety, meaning it is safer than 10% of neighborhoods but less safe than 90%.
-This analysis applies only to Flying Horse's official city boundaries.
+The D- grade reflects how often assault, robbery, rape, and murder occur in Flying Horse against the average US neighborhood, where the rate is much higher than the norm.
+Flying Horse sits in the 10th percentile for violent-crime safety, ahead of 10% of neighborhoods and behind 90%.
+The grade covers only Flying Horse's official city boundaries.
 See the table below for nearby neighborhoods.

-When looking at total crime counts (rather than per capita rates), the south parts of Flying Horse, Colorado Springs, CO see the most incidents - about 28 per year.
-In contrast, the northwest part of the neighborhood has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the south parts of Flying Horse, Colorado Springs, CO report the most violent crime, about 28 cases per year.
+The northwest part reports the fewest, around 0 per year.

 The Cost of Crime™ in Flying Horse, Colorado Springs, CO